chenaciousD/blabla/content/pages/work-in-progress.md

 ## Urban Futures Salons
 In 2019, I began hosting inter-disipinary small group salons in collaboration with [Mat Chow](https://www.linkedin.com/in/mathewchow) at IDEO, [Rebecca Blum](https://www.linkedin.com/in/rebecca-blum-b3800323) at Lyft.
 These gatherings are designed to instigate conversation around the future of cities and living through the lens of architecture, mobility, community-building, real estate, design, and culture.

-Our most recent salon was held in collaboration with [Enorme Studio](https://enormestudio.es) who presented ideas on how to live in smaller spaces through flexible, movable walls & furniture.
+Our most recent salon was held in collaboration with [Enorme Studio](https://enormestudio.es) who presented ideas on how to live largely in smaller spaces using flexible, movable walls & furniture.

 <img src="/media/Loft-Salon.jpg" width="100%"  />